peterkwkwan/Programming_Theory/books/the_effective_engineer.md

   - Easier to debug changes as changes are minor and small
   - Avoid 'merge hell' that is associated with infrequent, large releases

 - Move Fast to Learn Fast
+  - the faster you iterate, the faster you learn what works and what doesn't work